CodeAndCake/AppsFromScratch/misc/observations.md

 We could also do all the HTML and CSS first, and then introduce JS.
 Mixing them up seems a bit confusing.

 Maybe check out how to [structure data on Firebase](https://www.firebase.com/docs/web/guide/structuring-data.html) to make querying it easier?

+- [ ] Create collective accounts for Thimble and Firebase, to avoid lost password disasters